-The GSO 2040 Comprehensive Plan's Future Land Use Map designates this property as Residential.
-The Residential designation includes both single and multifamily residential.
-Other uses should generally be in the scale of a Neighborhood or District Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
+The Comprehensive Plan's Future Land Use Map designates the subject property as Residential.
+The Residential designation supports a variety of single-and multi-family residential uses.
+Other uses should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
 Many residential areas include commercial corridors, and future development along these corridors should be oriented to the corridor to avoid negative impacts to adjacent residences.

-The Comprehensive Plan's Future Built Form Map currently designates this property as Urban Central.
+The Comprehensive Plan's Future Built Form Map currently designates this property as Urban General.
 Applicable characteristics of the Urban General classification include, but are not limited the following: